- Honors Program

 I did a really significant paper in one of my classes--can I use this as a thesis?

-No. Depending on what you and your Honors Thesis Mentor decide on as constituting your thesis research, this paper can make excellent resource material.
+No. However, depending on what you and your Honors Thesis Mentor decide on as constituting your thesis research, this paper can make excellent resource material -- a significant paper in a class may be the start of a great thesis project.

 What is the professional development associated with the thesis?